 5.13 Records.
 Servicing personnel offices will keep the following records:

 A. For employees on the RPL: all positions (series/grade) for which the employees are qualified, all positions for which the eligibles were considered/referred, reason(s) for not referring the eligibles for particular positions, and results of the referrals.

 B. Each merit staffing action will have as part of the file an indication that the RPL and DCPA were checked to determine whether any employees were available for consideration under the RPL and/or DCPA, and if so, how those candidates were considered.

 C. A copy of the Regional RPL must be forwarded on a quarterly basis to DPM for transmittal to the Department.

 For additional information about this policy, contact the Division of Human Capital.
-For more information regarding this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For more information regarding this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.